 If you know that you’re not alone in this hard-set, if you know that the people are with you and they would always lend the shoulder, then you can perform truly heroic deeds.

-There are two ways of writing to the prisoners:
+There are three ways of writing to the prisoners:

-In both cases, the message you are conveying should be politically neutral.
+In all cases, the message you are conveying should be politically neutral.

 A certain challenge is that the Russia’s penitentiary system delivers to its prisoners only the messages written in Russian.
 De jure the prison staff has to translate the correspondence in foreign languages, but this is not always the case.
 Thus you can either try writing in Russian or use RosUznik, and its activists will make the translation.

 If you’re going to use traditional mail, you’ll find the necessary information in the table above (see NAMES AND ADDRESSES OF THE PRISONERS.
 Note that there are sometimes slight differences in the English transliteration of the same names from Ukrainian and Russian.
 Here the transliteration from Russian is applied out of necessity.)

 You can use Google Translate to write something simple, send a postcard, or check out our instructions for writing Christmas cards in Russian for political prisoners.
 Any sign of attention works wonders for them!